 How to test for #4

 Patients over the years, as first reported by Stop the Thyroid Madness, have found saliva testing to be the best choice to test for this 4th version of adrenal insufficiency, not blood.
 Why?
 Saliva is measuring what is unbound and available for use (unlike blood testing, which is mostly measuring what is bound), and saliva testing measures at four key times during the day–the latter giving important information as to treatment.
-Here is an example of a saliva test which can be ordered directly by a patient, and here’s a page showing where results fall when a patient doesn’t have a cortisol problem….which you can compare to once your saliva results are back.
+Here’s a page showing where results fall when a patient doesn’t have a cortisol problem….which you can compare to once your saliva results are back.
 It’s NOT just about falling anywhere in the normal range, which most saliva test facilities do NOT get, nor do most doctors, .

 What might be the wisest step a thyroid patient can do if they find themselves with low cortisol?

 If there is any suspicion that one might have any of the first three versions of a cortisol problem, one can ask their doctor for the right testing for any of the first three (before getting on any cortisol-containing supplements like Adrenal Cortex or medications like Cortef/HC, which can suppress the ACTH)…just in case.
 Makes complete sense to find out, because #1-3 might mean HC for life, whereas with #4, patients have been able to successfully wean off HC or Adrenal Cortex AFTER they have corrected all issues which can stress the adrenals.